lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * `Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.` (This is the recommeded system prompt for the Mistral instruct model)

-On the other hand, the Mistral 7B model does not distinguish between user and system prompts.
+On the other hand, the Mistral 7B model does not distinguish between user and system prompts in the template.
+So you can replace `{prompt}` with a concatenation of the system prompt and the user prompt.
 ```
 [INST] {prompt} [/INST]
 ```